 - Place one finger between your leg and stocking, creating clearance.

 - Then, slowly pull the fabric over your ankle and off your foot.

-(Repeat these steps for the other sock.)
+Repeat these steps for the other sock.

-Hand-wash the garments in a sink or basin, using mild soap and cool water.
-After soaking and swishing the wide calf compression socks or compression stockings for a few minutes, rinse them thoroughly with cool water.
+You can hand wash the garments in a sink or basin, using mild soap and cool water.
+After soaking and swishing the medical hosiery or compression stockings for a few minutes, rinse them thoroughly with cool water.

-By choosing the optimal hose size and pressure grade (15 – 20 mmHg, 20 – 30 mmHg, or 30 – 40 mmHg), your legs will be happy campers.
+By choosing the optimal hose size and pressure grade (15 – 20 mmHg, 20 – 30 mmHg or 30 – 40 mmHg), your legs will be happy campers.